7 Best Basketball Shoes For Women in 2025

 Next is the on-court testing.
 It allows us to get a good feel of each basketball shoe’s performance but we don’t stop there.
 We dive even deeper by taking the shoe apart in our lab.

-Equipped with calipers, durometers, gauges, scales, and even some heavy machinery, we test and measure 20+ parameters in each hoop shoe.
-Our goal is to provide the most objective information and comparable data on cushioning, stability, fit, flexibility, and other shoe characteristics to help you make an informed decision.
+Equipped with calipers, durometers, gel molds, scales, and even some heavy machinery, we test and measure 20+ parameters in each hoop shoe.
+Our goal is to provide the most objective information and comparable data on energy return, shock absorption, stability, fit, flexibility, traction, and other shoe characteristics to help you make an informed decision.

 In the end, we carefully pick the best basketball shoes for women and list them in this guide for your convenience.